junayed17/junayed17/README.md

 ## 📫 How to reach me

-You can reach me via the email listed on my GitHub profile.
+You can reach me via the following social platform.
 Feel free to connect with me on social platforms!

 <p align="center">